NatMiz/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/AIT_Koffi_Mizutani_report.md

 ## Task 0: Identify issues and install the tools <a name="task0"></a>

+1. **[M1]** The current solution cannot be used in a production environment.
+If one of the containers unexpectedly crash, it cannot be automatically relaunch; everything must be done manually.
+There is no automated container management.

+2. **[M2]** In order to add a new webapp, we have to modify the docker-compose.yml; we must add the new webapp configuration in it and modify the HAProxy environment section.
+After that we have to restart completely the infrastructure.

+3. **[M3]** We can use [Serf](https://www.serf.io/) to manage the webapps.

+4. **[M4]** We could create a Dockerfile for each webapp.
+We could put all these dockerfile in a `webapp` directory and specify a path to them in the Docker-compose file.

+5. **[M5]**

+6. **[M6]**

 ## Task 1: Add a process supervisor to run several processes <a name="task1"></a>

 ## Task 2: Add a tool to manage membership in the web server cluster <a name="task2"></a>